-- The dates on which AML/CFT training was provided to staff; - Attendance and sign-in sheets (where relevant) of who received the AML/CFT training; - The nature and content of the AML/CFT training provided; and - Results of the assessment and examination at the end of the training session.
+- The dates on which AML/CFT training was provided to staff; - Attendance and sign-in sheets (where relevant) of who received the AML/CFT training; - The nature and content of the AML/CFT training provided; and - Results of the assessment and examination during the training session.

-9.2.8 Ongoing Monitoring
+9.2.9 Ongoing Monitoring

-Firms should retain records to verify and evidence the on-going monitoring conducted by the firm, including the monitoring of transactions, the results of such monitoring and decisions taken on foot of on-going monitoring.
+Firms should retain records to verify and evidence the on-going monitoring conducted by the Firm, including the monitoring of transactions, the results of such monitoring and decisions taken on foot of on-going monitoring.